namin/staged-miniKanren/docs/lang.md

 Here the runtime version of `ms-eval-ambo` would be identical to the `eval-ambo` relation we saw in section 1.

-How do we decide at staging-time that we've encountered a hole and don't have enough information for staging?

 For this query,

 ```